SteveHHsszm/worm/README.md

-please open it by virtual machine
+Please run in a virtual machine environment